Converg3nce/matic-docs/docs/staking/bor/install-bor.md

 Just like geth you can connect to bor console to execute various types of queries!
 From your `dataDir` run the following command.

-> Note If you are trying to connect to a public-testnet your dataDir is mostly `public-testnets/bor-config/dataDir`
+> Note: If you are trying to connect to a public-testnet, your dataDir is mostly `public-testnets/bor-config/dataDir`

 ```
 $ $GOPATH/src/github.com/maticnetwork/bor/build/bin/bor attach geth.ipc